‘Ghost Adventures’ Creator Zak Bagans To Produce New UK Series, Plus The Newest Spooky Object For His Museum

 TMZ shared details of Zak’s latest find.
 It’s been shared that Bagans recently purchased the original dybbuk box.
 The dybbuk box is a wine cabinet that is reportedly haunted by an evil, restless spirit that is capable of possessing the living.
 Zak acquired the piece for thousands of dollars and will display it along his other dark, haunted finds at the museum.

 The dybbuk, which is Yiddish for a malicious spirit, will be available for visitors of the museum to see, but only if they are over 18 and willing to sign a waiver.
-One is thing is certain, the box will remain closed.
+One thing is certain, the box will remain closed.
 Zak himself if even too frightened by the evil possibilities that inhabit the old cabinet.

-As for when The Haunted Museum will open it’s doors, nobody knows an exact date just yet.
+As for when The Haunted Museum will open its doors, nobody knows an exact date just yet.
 Bagans took to Twitter about a week ago to reveal the opening would be soon.
 Fans can’t wait for the opportunity to visit Zak’s museum and see for themselves the evil, history filled objects Bagans will have displayed.
 Are you brave enough to visit?
 Will you sign the waivers to view the off limit, most terrifying objects Zak has?
-As previously shared by The Inquisitr,Zak also has a doll on display, which will also require signing a waiver to view.
+As previously shared by the Inquisitr,Zak also has a doll on display, which will also require signing a waiver to view.
 No photography or filming will be allowed in the museum, as well.

-Bagans most famous work is still Ghost Adventures, which is currently airing its 14th season on the Travel Channel.
+Bagans’ most famous work is still Ghost Adventures, which is currently airing its 14th season on the Travel Channel.
 Zak is a busy man and fans can’t wait to see what project he will be conjuring up next.
 Stay tuned for more information on Zak and the rest of the Ghost Adventures crew as it becomes available.

 [Featured Image by Ethan Miller/Getty Images]